yglcode/emacs-copilot/README.md

    * use documents and comments as generic prompting facility for code transformation and generation.

       you can add documents or comment lines at end of a target range of code (types and functions) to prompt LLM for desired code changes and generation, then select this range including the last comment/prompt lines and start  completion process.
 LLM will generate new code with transformations you requested.
-     * add docs and comments:
+     * add docs and comments
         ```go
         type Graph struct {
           Nodes []*Node